ptheywood/gtc-2019-talk/presentation.md

 We implemented this in FLAME GPU 1.5,

+We have a compressed sparse row representation of the road network for fast accesses.

-We store the graph representing the road network using compresed sparse row, and embed the index of the edge or vertex in the message as appropriate.
+and embed the index of the edge or vertex in the message

-The message list is sorted by the index, and a data structure produced to enable quick access to relevant messages.
+We sort the message list by the index, and construct a histogram to enable fast access to the relevant messages.

-We do this with a shared-memory atomic counting sort, because the histogram used to access messages is produced as a by-product of the sort.
+We do this with a counting-sort using shared-memory atomics, as the histogram is produced as a by-product of the sort.

 ---